Environment-Agency-Gov/saco-core/docs/tutorial.rst

 ``data`` attribute, which is a pandas.DataFrame.
 Therefore, to access the dataframe of surface water abstractions, we can use ``ds.swabs.data``.
 We can then query or manipulate the data table as we would any pandas.DataFrame.
-A description of the column indexes and fields is given in :doc:`data`.
+A description of the column indexes and fields is given in :doc:`fields`.

 Changing Numbers
 ~~~~~~~~~~~~~~~~